Gustav Stjernberg

-Career
+Gustav Stjernberg (born 12 October 2002) is a Swedish professional ice hockey defenseman who currently plays for the Colorado Eagles in the American Hockey League (AHL) while under contract as a prospect to the Colorado Avalanche of the National Hockey League (NHL).

+Playing career

-Stjernberg played most of his junior career in Sweden.
+Stjernberg played the majority of his junior career in Sweden.
 He began in the SDE Hockey system in his hometown of Enebyberg, a suburb of Stockholm.
 In 2018, he switched to the Örebro HK junior system and progressed up through the ranks.
 He made his first appearance at the top junior level during the 2019–20 season and played there almost exclusively during the following two seasons.
 In 2022, he played a single game for Örebro, getting his first taste of professional hockey.
 For his final season of junior eligibility, Stjernberg moved to North America and played for the Des Moines Buccaneers.
 At the beginning of the season he committed to attending Bowling Green State University the following fall.

-When Stjernberg debuted at the college level, he joined a program in turmoil.
-Accusations of hazing directed towards one of the other players cast a pall over the season but that did prevent Stjernberg from playing well.
-He led the team in scoring from the blueline and was one of the very few Falcons to finish the season with a positive +/-.
+In his rookie season with Bowling Green, Stjernberg led the team in scoring from the blueline and was one of the very few Falcons to finish the season with a positive plus-minus.

+Stjernberg posted a 6 goals and 10 points in 25 games while serving as alternate captain as a junior for Bowling Green, before concluding his collegiate career at the completion of the 2025–26 season.

+As an undrafted free agent, Stjernberg was signed to a two-year, entry-level contract with the Colorado Avalanche on 14 March 2026, and was assigned to play the remainder of the season with AHL affiliate, the Colorado Eagles.